secure-foundations/verdict-bench/README.md

 ## Usage

-Run perform the same evaluation in the paper, do the following steps:
+To run the same evaluation in the paper, do the following steps:
 ```
 # Install Python dependencies
 python3 -m venv .venv